Passwordless authentication

-Some designs might also accept a combination of other factors such as geo-location, network address, behavioral patterns and gestures, as long as no memorized passwords are involved.
+Some designs might also accept a combination of other factors such as geo-location, network address, behavioral patterns, and gestures, as long as no memorized passwords are involved.

-Passwordless authentication is sometimes confused with multi-factor authentication (MFA), since both use a wide variety of authentication factors, but while MFA is often used as an added layer of security on top of password-based authentication, passwordless authentication does not require a memorized secret and usually uses just one highly secure factor to authenticate identity, making it faster and simpler for users.
+Passwordless authentication is sometimes confused with multi-factor authentication (MFA), since both use a wide variety of authentication factors.
+Still, while MFA is often used as an added layer of security on top of password-based authentication, passwordless authentication does not require a memorized secret.
+Usually, it uses just one highly secure factor to authenticate identity (i.e., an external security token), making it faster and simpler for users.

-"Passwordless MFA" is the term used when both approaches are employed, and the authentication flow is both passwordless and uses multiple factors, providing the highest security level when implemented correctly.
+When both approaches are employed, “Passwordless MFA” is the term used.
+The authentication flow is passwordless and uses multiple factors, providing the highest security level when implemented correctly.